confluentinc/CCloud-Serverless-Integration/README.md

 #### Remove up all AWS resources
 To remove all the AWS components you'll run the [aws-delete-all.sh](aws-cli/aws-delete-all.sh) script.
-1. Run these commands to clean up the AWS components
+1. Run this commands to clean up the AWS components
     ```shell
-     cd aws-cli
+     (cd aws-cli && ./aws-delete-all.sh)
-     ./aws-delete-all.sh
-     cd ../
     ```
 #### Remove up all Confluent Cloud resources
 To remove the Confluent Cloud components do the following: